sblauth/cashocs/README.md

 CASHOCS is a computational adjoint-based shape optimization and optimal control software for python.

-CASHOCS is based on the finite element package [FEniCS](https://fenicsproject.org) and uses its high-level unified form language UFL to treat general PDE constrained optimization problems, in particuarl, shape optimization and optimal control problems.
+CASHOCS is based on the finite element package [FEniCS](https://fenicsproject.org) and uses its high-level unified form language UFL to treat general PDE constrained optimization problems, in particular, shape optimization and optimal control problems.

 Note, that we assume that you are (at least somewhat) familiar with PDE constrained optimization and FEniCS.
 For a introduction to these topics, we can recommend the textbooks